nyxb/vue-resume-template/README.md

 7. **Custom Domains:**
    - You can also set up a custom domain for your site through Netlify’s 'Domain management' section.

+## Setting Up a Custom Domain

+After deploying your Vue.js application on Netlify, you might consider setting up a custom domain for your site instead of using the default Netlify URL.
+A custom domain can give your website a more professional appearance and is often easier to remember.

+### Purchasing a Domain from Namecheap

+- One option for purchasing a domain is [Namecheap](https://www.namecheap.com/), a popular domain registrar.
+- At Namecheap, you can often find domains for as low as $1.66 (approximately 1.58€), making it an affordable option, especially for beginners or if you are on a tight budget.
+- After purchasing your domain, you can configure the DNS settings to point to your Netlify website.
+Netlify provides detailed guidance on how to set up your custom domain.

+### Benefits of Owning a Custom Domain

+- A custom domain enhances the credibility and professionalism of your website.
+- It also provides greater flexibility and control over your online presence.
+- A custom domain can also offer SEO benefits, improving the discoverability of your site.

+By setting up a custom domain, you give your website a personal touch and improve its visibility on the internet.

 ## About